 - The top 3 soft skills employers want are teamwork, communication, and critical thinking (Monster, 2022).

-- The top factors that made applicants stand out in 2022 were their interview presence, their relevant work or internship experience, and how well their skills matched the role (Monster, 2022).
+- The top factors that made applicants stand out are their interview presence, their relevant work or internship experience, and how well their skills matched the role (Monster, 2022).

 - Living outside the company’s geographic area shifted from a red flag to acceptable for 42% of employers in 2022, compared to 38% of employers who held that opinion in 2021 (Monster, 2022).